 • The practical differences between the ID3-V1 tags and ID3-V2 tags are that the ID3-V1 tags are much more limiting, especially in the area of Genre.
 ID3-V1 tags were engineered with a built-in limitation of 255 genres that are internally referenced via a binary index encoded into the header of the .mp3.
 Almost none of the built-in genres are practical for application to Golden Age Radio archives.

-• The date field formatting is the absolute minimum essential field I try most to apply these standards to, when an accurate date is known.
+• The date field formatting is the absolute minimum essential field we try most to apply these standards to, when an accurate date is known.
 Those of us that collect and/or archive our collections via a database require that the date field be two position year, two position month, and two position day for efficient cataloging with a database.

 We hope you find this information helpful and we welcome any suggestions you may have regarding more accurate or efficient tagging methods and techniques.